Understanding the Different Types of Call Centers and What They Do

 Just like multichannel call centers, omnichannel call centers are a type of contact center that uses multiple communication channels.
 However the key different between multichannel and omnichannel call centers is that the former uses each channel in isolation, while the latter uses them in tandem.

 For example, an agent at a multichannel call center who operates the phones will only be able to view a history of past interactions with that customer that took place by phone.
-However if that same agent were at an omnichannel call center they’d be able to view all past interactions with the customer regardless of whether it was via phone, email, IM, SMS, or any other channel.
+However if that same agent were at an omnichannel call center they’d be able to view all past interactions with the customer regardless of whether it was via phone (prepaid or postpaid), email, IM, SMS, or any other channel.

 Simply put, omnichannel call centers take multichannel communication to the next level and adopt a far more integrated approach.
 However to facilitate this the platform needs to tie-in all the communication channels that are being used so that agents can view records from all of them at the same time.